List of American supercentenarians: Delphia Welford

-Delphia S. Welford (September 9, 1875 – November 14, 1992) was an American supercentenarian claimed to have been born on September 9, 1881; however, research conducted by the Gerontology Research Group between 2016 and 2023 determined that she was actually born in 1875, and that she was born in Okolona, Mississippi.
+Delphia S. Welford (September 9, 1875 – November 14, 1992) was an American supercentenarian claimed to have been born on September 9, 1881; however, research conducted by the Gerontology Research Group between 2016 and 2023 concluded that she was actually born in 1875, and that she was born in Okolona, Mississippi.
+LongeviQuest has subsequently conducted similar research and a similar analysis and reached an identical conclusion, with Delphia Welford having four documents (two US Census entries and two Mississippi state census entries) from 1880 to support her claimed age and with additional documents (Mississippi school census entries) from 1885 and 1892 that decisively rule out the possibility of an identity switch with a younger sibling and that either support or almost support (produce a final age one or two years younger than) her claimed age.

 Welford's parents were Richard and Heddie Welford.
-The family moved to Humboldt, Tennessee, when she was still a child.
+The family moved to Humboldt, Tennessee, when she was a teenager.
 She had one son, Leo Mathis, in the late 1890s.
 Welford never married and spent the rest of her life in Humboldt.
 She was a homemaker and a member of the Lane Chapel C.M.E Church.

 Welford died at Parkview Manor Health Care Center in Humboldt, on November 14, 1992, at the age of 117 years, 66 days.
 She had been the oldest person ever from the United States after surpassing the age of Easter Wiggins on October 16, 1991.
 Welford would continue to hold this distinction until November 30, 1997, when Sarah Knauss lived past her final age.
-Despite living past 117 years, Welford was never the world's oldest living person as Jeanne Calment was older and still alive when Welford died.
-Welford is the oldest person never to have been the world's oldest living person.